 Location: KBS, Appelstr.
 4, 2nd floor, Prof. Nejdl's office (please ring the bell to enter the floor and wait in the waiting room in the middle of the hall).

-The oral exam is composed of two parts:
+The oral exam (40 minutes) consists of two parts:

 - Detailed questions on the papers presented by the student during the course.
-The presentation of a paper is compulsory!
+The presentation of the papers is compulsory!

-- More general questions on other papers of the same topic, and some on other topics.
+- More general questions on other papers of the same topic, and some on other topics that have been presented by students (marked in the liste below).
 As a guideline you should be able to answer the following questions: